-XHTML is a variant of HTML that uses the same structure as XML (Extensible Markup Language).
-XML has all the same elements (for paragraphs, etc.) as HTML but the structure is slightly different.
+XHTML is a variant of HTML that uses the same structure as XML (Extensible Mark-up Language).
+XML has all the same elements (for paragraphs, etc.) as HTML but the structure is different.
 To pass as XHTML, the code has to follow more strict rules than HTML.
-This will speed up the load time of pages built using XHTML and also make the code easier to read and maintain.
+This will speed up the load time of pages built using XHTML.
+It will also make the code easier to read and maintain.

-PHP is a server-side scripting language, Originally created by Rasmus Lerdorf in 1994.
-PHP is not sent along with the XHTML and SCSS to user’s browser.
-It sits inside (X)HTML and pulls in scripts and content, then when it is read by the server it is typically transformed into (X)HTML.
+PHP is a server-side scripting language.
+Originally created by Rasmus Lerdorf in 1994.
+PHP is not sent along with the XHTML and SCSS to a user’s browser.
+It sits inside (X)HTML and pulls in scripts and content.
+Then when it is read by the server it is typically transformed into (X)HTML.
 The PHP reference implementation is now produced by The PHP Group.
 PHP originally stood for Personal Home Page, but it now stands for the recursive acronym PHP: Hypertext Preprocessor.

 CSS stands for Cascading Style Sheets.
 As HTML describes the structure of a web page, CSS is a language which describes how web pages look.

 Using CSS the author can create rules or styles to control colors, layout, define fonts and sizing.
-It can also be used to create lines, shapes, gradients and animate certain elements on a web page (amongst other situations).
+It can also be used to create lines, shapes, gradients and animate certain elements on a web page.
 It can be used to adapt web pages to different types of devices, such as large screens, small screens, or printers.

-There are two variations of Sass, the first is its original version, purely called Sass, but the most recent, and most widely used version is SCSS (Sassy CSS).
+There are two variations of Sass, the first is its original version, purely called Sass.
+The most recent, and most widely used version is SCSS (Sassy CSS).

-When writing SCSS one uses CSS but Sass makes a more efficient structure available, which cuts down on repetitive code.
+When writing SCSS one uses CSS but Sass makes a more efficient structure available.
+This cuts down on repetitive code.
 It also adds extra functionality, including variables, nested rules, mixins, inline imports and more.